 Manufacturers, distribution centers, and shipping companies are three types of businesses that hire workers for jobs in warehouses in Western North Carolina.
-Warehouse jobs range from entry level general laborer positions to jobs for skilled professionals that require training and experience.
+Positions in a warehouse range from entry level general laborer positions to jobs for skilled professionals that require training and experience.
 Because there are so many types of careers available in warehouses, we thought it might be helpful for job seekers to have a guide.
 So the Friday Services team has put one together for you!
 This blog will give you good information on the types of jobs that are available in local warehouses, as well the kinds of skills and experience you will need to qualify.

 You are smart to start working towards starting or advancing a career in warehousing now.
 The US Bureau of Labor Statistics employment projections are that demands for warehouse workers are growing.
 Several types of warehouse jobs have been classified as Bright Outlook jobs because US employers are expected to add thousands of new warehouse jobs over the next few years, including hundreds of new warehouse jobs right here in North Carolina.